llaske/sugarizer/README.md

 	grunt -v

-At the end of the process, the `build` directory will contain the optimized version of each file in a same directory that the initial one, so you could just copy files:

-	cp -r build/* .
+At the end of the process, all JavaScript files in all directories have been replaced by an optimized version.

 # Localization